+7 (707) 051 22 20

 Choosing a specialist is a responsible step.
 I often see parents coming after unsuccessful experiences with speech therapists who did not understand the specifics of ASD.
 How to choose a speech therapist for an autistic child?
 Here are the key criteria I recommend checking.

 Remember: timelines and results depend on the diagnosis and regularity of sessions.
 We do not guarantee that a child will speak in a month, but we guarantee systematic work and transparency at every step.
-If you are looking for a speech therapist for autistic children in Almaty, come for a free assessment — we will show you how we work, and you can decide without pressure.
+If you are looking for a speech therapist for autistic children in Almaty, come for a free diagnostic session — we will show you how we work, and you can decide without pressure.

-We recommend starting sessions as early as possible, optimally at 2–3 years old, when the brain is most plastic for developing communication skills.
+We recommend starting sessions as early as possible, ideally at 2–3 years old, when the brain is most plastic for developing communication skills.
 At our center in Almaty, we work with children with ASD of any age, but the earlier the start, the faster progress in speech and understanding is noticeable.

-The cost of one individual session at our center ranges from 5000 to 8000 tenge, depending on the complexity of the case and the specialist's qualifications.
+The cost of one individual session at our center ranges from 5,000 to 8,000 tenge, depending on the complexity of the case and the specialist's qualifications.
 For children with ASD, we offer packages of 8 or 12 sessions with a discount of up to 10%.
 Please confirm the exact price during the consultation, as the program is tailored to the specific diagnosis.

-Our speech therapist first establishes a trusting connection through sensory games and the child's interests — for example, through favorite toys or visual rituals.
+Our speech therapist first establishes a trusting connection through sensory games and the child's interests — for example, favorite toys or visual routines.
 For non-verbal children with ASD, we use non-verbal methods: gestures, sound imitation, and PECS cards to gradually elicit first words.
 Each step takes time — from several weeks to months, depending on the level of autism and session regularity.

-Optimal frequency is 2–3 times per week for 40–60 minutes, so skills are reinforced without overloading the nervous system.
+The optimal frequency is 2–3 times per week for 40–60 minutes, so skills are reinforced without overloading the nervous system.
 With infrequent sessions (once a week), progress slows down, especially for non-verbal children, as they need more repetition.
 We recommend combining our sessions with home games following the speech therapist's instructions — this speeds up results.

 Yes, all our speech therapists have specialized education and at least 3 years of experience working with children with ASD, including non-verbal children.
 We regularly undergo training in ABA, PECS, and sensory integration methods at Kazakhstani and international centers.
 You can book a trial session for 5000 tenge to evaluate the specialist's approach with your child.